pointless-lang/pointless/site/pages/language/strings/index.md

 subtitle: Strings (pieces of text), string interpolation, and string operators
 ---

 Strings are pieces of text, represented as a sequence of characters.
-Like Python, Pointless does not include a separate type for working with individual characters.
+Pointless does not include a separate type for working with individual characters.
 When necessary, characters are simply represented as strings with length one.
 For example, the `chars` function, which splits a string into characters, returns a list of single-character strings.

 Important string-related functions include: